 Lean Six Sigma resolves a problem by defining and analysing the root cause.
-5 Whys is a tool that is deployed as part of the Analyze phase in DMAIC.
+5 Whys is one of the Lean Six Sigma Tools that is deployed as part of the Analyze phase in DMAIC.
 The implementation of 5 Whys is by repeating the question “Why” which attempts to discover the root cause behind a problem.

 5 Whys originated from Japan where Sakichi Toyoda, the founder of Toyota Motor Corporation, invented “5 Whys” technique in order to improve the process of manufacturing.
 Bathla (2018) explained that whenever there was a lapse or system failure, he would question the employees the reason for it five times in order to get to the root of the problem.